Wabinab/xenoblade-chronicles-2/src/16_bringing_pyra_home.md

 "I wanted you to meet them, though."

-"To meet them?
+Her nervousness grew, and words stuck in her throat, it took a moment for her to be able to voice again, "To meet them?
 How- do- you... mean?"
-She felt a little nervous, and her nervousness grew more and more.

-He showed it by action.
-Nodded to her first, before walking towards his parent's graves.
-She slowly followed behind, as he knelt down close, talking to them, "Hey, Mum...
+He nodded to her, spoke with action.
+Walking close by the two tombstone, he knelt on one feet, "Hey, Mum...
 Dad...
 It's been a while.
 A ton happened, you know -- I became a Driver!
 And this girl... is Pyra.
 My new partner."

 ![My new partner](images/191_my_new_partner.jpg)

-She was surprised; that's how he see our relationship?
-Rex continued, "I know you'd love her.
+Her eyes widened, that's what one is to him?
+She eyed him from the tip of her eye, full of tenderness.
+Rex continued, "I know you'd love her...
 We- we're going to Elysium.
 Pyra- and me.
 I don't- know- what's coming next, but...
 You'll be watching over us, **right guys?**"

 ![Pyra wondering about Rex](images/192_wondering.jpg)